els915/271-Portfolio-2025-/README.md

 # 271-Portfolio-2025-
-This portfolio is for my ENSE 271 lab for Winter 2025.
+Hello!This portfolio is for my ENSE 271 class for Winter 2025.
-I am a Creatiive Tech major.
+I am a Creatiive Tech major studying at the University of Regina!